i-e-b/Form8sn/README.md

 ==========

 * **PDFSharp** - A modified version of the main project (so I can add or specialise bits)
+* **PortableGdi** - A minimal version of `System.Drawing` to support PDFSharp.
+Based on GNU Portable.Net base libraries.
 * **BasicImageFormFiller** - GUI app to take scanned paper forms (in JPEG) and fill them in from arbitrary data, based on examples.
 * **TestApp** - Console app scratch space